Discipline – A Misunderstood Friend

 During our yoga sessions, my teacher would repeatedly correct my posture.
 He took particular care to ensure that no joint was unnecessarily tense.
 As soon as my shoulders or arms became tense, he would draw my attention to it.
 Indeed, the poses felt completely different once released.

-Discipline, therefore, does not mean becoming rigid.
+Discipline means other than becoming rigid.
 It means remaining attentive and constantly realigning oneself.

 The Art of Focus and Flexibility

-When you watch an experienced pianist, their hands seem to glide effortlessly over the keys – almost as if they were floating – whilst producing the most wonderful sounds.
+A fine example can be found among musicians.
+When we watch an experienced pianist, their hands seem to glide effortlessly over the keys – almost as if they were floating – whilst producing the most wonderful melodies.
 The movements appear light and free.

-The movements appear light and free.
-Behind this ease, however, lie years of consistent practice.
-As soon as their fingers stiffen, however, both the music and, in the long run, their joints are affected.
+Behind this ease lie years of consistent practice.
+As soon as their fingers stiffen, both the music and, in the long run, their joints are affected.
 The art lies in maintaining focus whilst remaining supple and relaxed.

-Discipline as a path to inner growth
+Discipline a path to inner growth

 Ultimately, discipline serves to shape ourselves and our minds.
 Whether when learning an instrument, writing, drawing, playing sport or in our daily routines – discipline creates order, structure and inner development.